Mohanavadivel-git/caasworkshop/lesson1.4.md

 ### Building Container Images with Localdev

-If the VM was already running before you set the ADDITIONAL_SYNCED_FOLDERS env var, then restart it so it will pick up the settings.

-If you already started the localdev VM before creating the env var for synced folders, you may find `/home/vagrant/containers` is empty.
-In that case, exit out of ssh and reload the VM with `vagrant reload` so the synced folders will take effect.
-If that still does not work, then do a `vagrant destroy`, `vagrant update`, `vagrant prune`, and `vagrant up` which will rebuild the VM from scratch.

 1. Build the container image for the Springboot app.

 If you have no experience with container images, you should check out the [Get Started](https://docs.docker.com/get-started/) tutorial on Docker's website.